Online bank Simple makes things harder by removing bill pay – TechCrunch

 They’ll then need to buy stamps, address envelopes, fill out checks and actually mail them.

-Postal mail, of course, is not a preferred by today’s younger generation — many of whom never had to write letters, having grown up in the internet age.
+Postal mail, of course, is not preferred by today’s younger generation — many of whom never had to write letters, having grown up in the internet age.
 Millennials have even complained that the very act of having to mail things gives them anxiety, due to all the steps involved and their overall unfamiliarity with the process.

 Considering that banks like Simple are targeting the millennial customer, forcing them back to checks they have to mail themselves is not the smartest move — at least from a public relations perspective.